Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 >   - GGAK gets significantly weaker while an xRIT transmission is in progress.
 >   - Elektro-L2 also transmits GGAK, but the strength is different from its contemporaries.
 It used to be a tad weaker, now it appears to be significantly stronger.
 >   - GGAK has a very low symbol rate, you might have difficulties getting the pipeline to lock.
 If you have trouble doing so:
->       1. Set frequency offset to 50 KHz, shift to 1693.05 MHz
+>       1. Set frequency offset to 50 kHz, shift to 1693.05 MHz
 >       2. Start the pipeline
->       3. If you don't sync, look at the `Frequency` value, it will likely be pinned at +3 KHz or -3 KHz.
-Shift 3 KHz lower or higher respectively, it should lock thereafter.
+>       3. If you don't sync, look at the `Frequency` value, it will likely be pinned at +3 kHz or -3 kHz.
+Shift 3 kHz lower or higher respectively, it should lock thereafter.

 - Full resolution sample imagery:
     - [HRIT Natural color](https://cpt-dingus.cc/static/sat-images/L-band/Geostationary/Elektro/Elektro-L3/HRIT/2024-11-09_09-00-00/msu_gs_Natural%20Color.png)